- WHAT IS AN ANTI-DOPING RULE VIOLATION (ADRV)?

 - Article 2.8 – Administration or attempted administration of any prohibited method or prohibited substance or assisting, encouraging, aiding, abetting, covering up, or other type of complicity.

 An analytical ADRV refers to violation of Code Article 2.1 above and is based on an adverse analytical finding, otherwise known as a positive result), which indicates the presence of a prohibited substance in a urine and/or blood sample collected from athletes and analyzed by a WADA-accredited laboratory.

 A non-analytical ADRV is where an athlete or athlete support person (coach, trainer, manager, agent, medical staff, parent, etc.) commits another type of ADRV that does not involve the detection of a prohibited substance in a urine or blood sample from athletes, as outlined in Code Articles 2.2 to 2.8 above.

-The ADRV Report consists of four sections.
+The 2014 ADRVs Report begins with an executive summary and consists of four main sections.